-During the past 2-3 years, the importance of real food and real farming—the source of real food—has come home to me with genuine impact.
-Both theoretically and practically.
-Here’s a little bit of how that happened.
+During the past 2-3 years, the importance of real food and the farming practices that supply our food has come home to me with genuine impact—both theoretically and practically.

-At the outset of my journey, I was enduring, as an assumed inevitability of being middle aged:
+Before setting out on this transformational journey, say 2011-12, I was enduring, as an assumed inevitability of being middle-aged:

 - excess weight (95kg…and then some)